raspberrypilearning/quest-seeker/en/step_2.md

 --- /task ---

 --- task ---
-Add a Box Collider with a
+Use a Box Collider with a Trigger to make the quest message appear when the Player is nearby.

 --- collapse ---